- Borough Clerk

 - When a voter changes his / her name, they may vote by signing both names at the time of voting

 You must be a registered voter to apply for a Mail-in Ballot.
 Please follow instructions on the backside of this application.
-Print, complete and sign application; mail or hand-deliver to address on back-side of the application, or you may hand-deliver to the Borough Clerk at 445 Lafayette Ave, Suite 102, Hawthorne, keeping in mind the deadlines!
+Print, complete and sign application; mail or hand-deliver to address on back-side of the application, but keep in mind the deadlines and postal delivery !
+Paper applications also available in the borough clerk's office.

 Applications being mailed must be received in the County Clerk’s office no later than 7 days before the election, or you may apply in person until 3pm the day before the election.